dsikkema-magento/m2-vagrant/README.md

 ## Run Magento EE

 1. go to /vagrant/m2
-2. set up database like in CE
+2. set up database like in CE (or use same one!)
 3. run `m2relink` (an alias for the symlinking script) to define symlinks inside vagrant to the EE codebase
-4. `cp /vagrant/m2ee/composer.lock /vagrant/m2 `
+4. `cp /vagrant/m2ee/composer.lock /vagrant/m2 && composer install`
-5. `rein`
+5. `installm2`

+## INFO
+ * MySQL login: root
+ * MySQL password: vagrant